-18 years after Google’s triumphant advance, the search query, the keyword, is still an important part of search, but no longer the only one.
-Google changed the search method for keywords by attempting to understand the search term and then displaying the relevant results – regardless of the specific keyword used.
+The keyword, is still an important part of search, but no longer the only one.
+Google Search has evolved by attempting to understand the search term and then displaying the relevant results – regardless of the specific keyword used.
 Entities are a key part of this process.

 Problems with pure keyword searches